WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

  > <img src="./media/image11.png" />

-7. Next, you should see an icon for the file on the screen and now click on “Import” button on bottom right to upload the spreadsheet to Watson Analytics.
+7. Next, you should see an icon for the file on the screen and can click “Import” on the bottom right to upload the spreadsheet to Watson Analytics.

  > <img src="./media/image12.png" />